BjornFridal/fridal-blog/src/content/blog/from-umbraco-7-to-12-with-usync-and-a-little-xslt.md

 There were some bumps.
 Older property editors like Umbraco.Grid presented challenges with their cumbersome JSON data.
 Again, XSLT proved to be a big help.
 Newer versions of XSLT (I used [XSLT3](https://www.npmjs.com/package/xslt3)) comes with the handy json-to-xml and xml-to-json functions.
 Those functions allowed me to parse the JSON from Umbraco.Grid and transform into a format compatible with uSync.

-I guess I was so carried away by my XSLT nostalagy that I didn't realized that uSync actually comes with a content mapper for Umbraco.Grid 🙈
+I guess I was so carried away by my XSLT nostalgia that I didn't realised that uSync actually comes with a content mapper for Umbraco.Grid 🙈

 ## Conclusion

 Migrating old Umbraco websites is hardly glamorous.
-Even though later versions makes it a lot easier, it's still time consuming and requires a pretty good understading of the ins and outs of Umbraco.
+Even though later versions makes it a lot easier, it's still time consuming and requires a pretty good understanding of the ins and outs of Umbraco.
 Having uSync to lean on made the whole process sooo much easier.
 There's a reason why it's constantly one of the most popular add-ons for Umbraco.

 Huge thanks to Kevin Jump for building and keeping uSync to such a high standard.
 Check out all the <a href="https://jumoo.co.uk/uSync/" target="_blank">uSync offerings here</a>.